Sulla: Peace with Mithridates

 In the aftermath of the battle, Sulla was approached by Archelaus for terms.
-With Mithridates' armies in Europe almost entirely destroyed, Archelaus and Sulla negotiated a set of relatively cordial peace terms which were then forwarded to Mithridates.
+With Mithridates's armies in Europe almost entirely destroyed, Archelaus and Sulla negotiated a set of relatively cordial peace terms which were then forwarded to Mithridates.
 Mithridates was to give Asia and Paphlagonia back to Rome.
 He was to return the kingdoms of Bithynia and Cappadocia to Nicomedes and Ariobarzanes, respectively.
-Mithridates also would equip Sulla with seventy or eighty ships and pay a war indemnity of two or three thousand talents.
-Sulla would ratify Mithridates' position in Pontus and have him declared a Roman ally.
+Mithridates would also equip Sulla with seventy or eighty ships and pay a war indemnity of two or three thousand talents.
+Sulla would ratify Mithridates's position in Pontus and have him declared a Roman ally.

 Mithridates, still in Asia, was faced with local uprisings against his rule.
-Adding to his challenges was Lucullus' fleet, reinforced by Rhodian allies.
-When Flaccus' consular army marched through Macedonia towards Thrace, his command was usurped by his legate Gaius Flavius Fimbria, who had Flaccus killed before chasing Mithridates with his army into Asia itself.
-Faced with Fimbria's army in Asia, Lucullus' fleet off the coast, and internal unrest, Mithridates eventually met with Sulla at Dardanus in autumn 85 BC and accepted the terms negotiated by Archelaus.
+Adding to his challenges was Lucullus's fleet, reinforced by Rhodian allies.
+When Flaccus's consular army marched through Macedonia towards Thrace, his command was usurped by his legate Gaius Flavius Fimbria, who had Flaccus killed before chasing Mithridates with his army into Asia itself.
+Faced with Fimbria's army in Asia, Lucullus's fleet off the coast, and internal unrest, Mithridates eventually met with Sulla at Dardanus in autumn 85 BC and accepted the terms negotiated by Archelaus.

 After peace was reached, Sulla advanced on Fimbria's forces, which deserted their upstart commander.
 Fimbria then committed suicide after a failed attempt on Sulla's life.
 Sulla then settled affairs – "reparations, rewards, administrative and financial arrangements for the future" – in Asia, staying there until 84 BC.
 He then sailed for Italy at the head of 1,200 ships.

-The peace reached with Mithridates was condemned in ancient times as a betrayal of Roman interests for Sulla's private interest in fighting and winning the coming civil war.
+The peace reached with Mithridates was condemned in ancient times as a betrayal of Roman interests in favour of Sulla's private interest in fighting and winning the coming civil war.
 Modern sources have been somewhat less damning, as the Mithridatic campaigns later showed that no quick victory over Pontus was possible as long as Mithridates survived.
 However, this and Sulla's delay in Asia are "not enough to absolve him of the charge of being more concerned with revenge on opponents in Italy than with Mithridates".
 The extra time spent in Asia, moreover, equipped him with forces and money later put to good use in Italy.